Thiokol-Woodbine explosion: Georgia

 The Georgia Division of Forestry was notified, and workers arrived with bulldozers and plowed a firebreak to contain the forest fire.

 Governor Jimmy Carter, who took office three weeks before the tragedy, flew by helicopter to the scene.
 Carter was told by J.B.
 Galloway, the plant's manager, that a building fire caused the blast, but the material being processed was not normally explosive.
 Galloway stated, "It's a puzzle to us and news that it would even explode."

 Federal

+To assist in the rescue effort, the U.S. Navy sent four helicopters from NAS Cecil Field and NAS Jacksonville to fly the most critically injured victims from the Thiol plant to Duval Medical Center (now UF Health Jacksonville).

 The United States Army dispatched investigative teams to determine what caused the explosion.
 The Federal Bureau of Investigation provided expertise to help identify the bodies.

 Subsequent

 Investigation

 Thiokol and the Bureau of Alcohol, Tobacco, Firearms and Explosives each performed an investigation, and their reports were very similar.
 They both agreed on three causes: